miguelDagrain/projectDatabases/README.md

 # ESP 2.0 #

-This project is created for the course <i>Programming project databases</i>.
+This project is created for the course _Programming project databases_.
 This repository is the remote repository of our ESP website and is created by Thibaut Van Goethem, Olivier Van Houtte, Miguel Dagrain, Robbe Van de Velde and Freek De Sagher.
 <br>A running version of this application can be found at http://studento.uantwerpen.be:5001